Lynne Macziewski, Associate Head of School | Head of Middle School

 In the spring of 2021, she was named Associate Head of School for the 2021-22 school year.
 In this role, she serves as an academic and cultural leader at GPS; engages meaningfully with students, faculty, staff, and parents; and supports the school’s commitment to developing and inspiring girls to lead lives of integrity and purpose.

-Lynne moved to Chattanooga with her husband, Nathan, daughter Grace (GPS Class of '25) and son Jack (McCallie Class of '27).
-In her spare time, Lynne is an avid reader, loves the outdoors, enjoys cooking, and is a strategic game enthusiast.
+Lynne lives in Chattanooga with her husband, Nathan, daughter Grace (GPS Class of '25) and son Jack (McCallie Class of '27).
+In her spare time, she is an avid reader, loves the outdoors, enjoys cooking, and is a strategic game enthusiast.